May 1998 Indonesia riots: Other cities

 On 14 May 1998, in Sidotopo, Surabaya, rioters targeted Chinese-owned stores and homes, burning their properties.
 After the riots, ten thousand Madurese patrolled the streets from further attempted riots, armed with celurit.
 The Joint Fact Finding Team (Tim Gabungan Pencari Fakta, TGPF) found two cases of rape and four cases of sexual assault.

 On 14 May 1998, at least ten offices, banks, and showrooms in Padang, West Sumatra, had rocks thrown at them by student rioters on the way to the Provincial People's Representative Council (DPRD) office of West Sumatra.

 On the same day, in Palembang, South Sumatra, ten shops were burned, more than a dozen cars were burned by rioters, and dozens of people were injured by rocks thrown by students marching to the DPRD office of South Sumatra.
 Thousands of police and soldiers were put on guard at various points in the city.
 The non-governmental Volunteer Team for Humanity (Tim Relawan untuk Kemanusiaan, or TRUK) reported that cases of sexual assault also took place.

 On 15 May 1998, at roughly 14:20 WIB, thousands of rioters from Surakarta arrived in Boyolali, burning factories, cars and homes, as well as looting stores near the Boyolali market.
 Banks were closed due to threats to burn Bank Central Asia branch in Salatiga, rioters blocked the road from Semarang to Surakarta.

+Some Pribumi Indonesians assisted Chinese Indonesians who were their "friends and neighbours" and "targets of the violence"; they protected their friends from "attacks and looting".
+While some neighbours and bystanders did not assist others, some neighbours helped each other by: